Communist Movement of Euskadi: Transition

 For the first legislative elections of 1977 EMK made a coalition with Euskal Iraultzarako Alderdia (EIA) called Euskadiko Ezkerra (EE) candidate Patxi Iturrioz took a few months the only parliamentary seat obtained in the elections, following the resignation of Francisco Letamendia Also, in Navarre EMK, EIA, OIC-EKE and ORT formed the electoral coalition Navarrese Left Union (UNAI), that was the third most voted party in Navarre (9.47%), but failed to gain any seat.

 UNAI sent Jesús Urra to the commission of the Parliamentary Assembly in 1977, to prepare the autonomic agreement.
 However, in February 1978 EMK was dissatisfied with the autonomic process, considering it not enough.
 The same year the Euskadiko Ezkerra sent Juan María Bandrés (only Euskadiko Ezkerra senator) to the Basque General Council (the preautonomic Basque government and the decision of Euskadiko Ezkerra of voting to the candidate of the Basque Nationalist Party (PNV) to the presidency of the council, precipitated the decision of EMK, that left Euskadiko Ezkerra, along with the OIC-EKE (which in 1979 would eventually be integrated in EMK).
 EMK finally decided to support abstention in the autonomic referendum of 1979.
 EMK also left UNAI the same year.
 In the Navarrese elections of the same year EMK failed to gain any seats in the Parliament of Navarre.

-The 80's and the end of the ideological orthodoxy
+The 80s and the end of the ideological orthodoxy

 On April 2, 1983 EMK became independent organizationally from the Communist Movement (MC), to explore new political spaces, which led the organization to support the coalition Auzolan, comprising Liga Komunista Iraultzailea (LKI), LAIA and Nueva Izquierda (Euskadiko Ezkerra split).
 After the electoral defeat of Auzolan, EMK began a joint campaign with the trotskyist formation LKI, adopting a pro-abertzale speech and asking several times to vote for HB, which has led some historians to believe that the party became a satellite of abertzale coalition.

 Their campaign posters were known for their humor and the use of pop references to criticize other parties.